Undergraduate Course Catalog 2010-2011

 College Transition Program

-The University of New Hampshire at Manchester’s College Transition Program (CTP) enables students to begin their University studies as candidates for the associate in arts degree while receiving an intensive yearlong (two semesters) plan of academic support and study skill enhancement.
+The University of New Hampshire at Manchester’s College Transition Program (CTP) enables students to begin their University studies as candidates for the associate in arts degree while receiving an intensive, year-long (two semester) plan of academic support and study skill enhancement.

 Attendance at the New Student Orientation, mandatory testing and placement, and enrollment in the CTP support services and course work are required for all CTP students.
 After orientation, CTP students work closely with academic advisers to design appropriate course plans, establish performance goals, determine which learning support services are required, and monitor academic achievement.